Excellence - Growth - Ethics - Accreditation

-Excellence - Growth - Ethics - Accreditation

 Fees (Zero VAT)

 Group coaching is charged at £70 per head per session.
-There are no more than 4 other coaches in each group and the sessions last for 2.5 hours.
-We run for 2 hours in supervision and spend the last 30 minutes exploring new models, theory or tools.
-Groups typically remain together for at least three sessions over 6 months but may be joined by new members.
+There are no more than 4 other coaches in each group and the sessions last for 2 hours.
+We run for 2 hours in supervision, there is often an optional 30 minutes to explore new models, methods or concepts.
+Groups typically remain together for at least three sessions over 6 months but group member can and do alternate.

 Groups are by Zoom currently but face to face groups are welcomed if within a 50 mile radius of BA9.